saniyaparto981-droid/RiverCrossing/README.md

 - May not produce the shortest solution but is often faster for deep searches.

 ---
+## 📊 Algorithm Analysis

+To better evaluate the behavior of the implemented search algorithms, several experiments were conducted using different constraint settings of the River Crossing problem.

+When the original puzzle constraints were applied, both **Breadth-First Search (BFS)** and **Depth-First Search (DFS)** successfully found a valid solution consisting of **18 moves**.
+Although both algorithms reached a solution with the same number of steps, their search paths began to differ after the fourth move.
+This demonstrates that different search strategies may explore the state space in different orders while still producing solutions of equal length.

+As expected, the BFS algorithm explored significantly more nodes than DFS.
+This behavior is consistent with the nature of BFS, which expands the search tree level by level before moving deeper.
+In contrast, DFS follows a single branch as deeply as possible before backtracking, generally requiring less memory and visiting fewer nodes.

+To further investigate the results, additional experiments were performed by temporarily relaxing some of the puzzle constraints (specifically the parent-related validity conditions).
+Under these modified conditions, the algorithms produced different solution paths, confirming that the implementation itself was functioning correctly and that the observed behavior was primarily influenced by the puzzle constraints.

+An interesting observation from the original problem is that, despite DFS not guaranteeing an optimal solution in general, it produced a solution with the **same minimum number of moves (18)** as BFS.
+This can be explained by the highly constrained nature of the River Crossing puzzle, where the number of valid paths is limited.
+Consequently, the first solution discovered by DFS happened to be one of the optimal solutions found by BFS.

+Overall, the experiments demonstrate the expected theoretical behavior of both algorithms while highlighting how problem constraints can significantly influence the search process and the resulting solution paths.
 ## 🏗️ Software Design

 The project follows Object-Oriented Design principles by separating responsibilities into independent components.